teambit/bit/README.md

 Bit is a distributed and virtualized code component repository designed to be language agnostic.

-Bit adds a higher level of abstraction on top of your source files, allowing you to create and model code components in a single distributed repository while still being able to find, maintain and use them individually.
-Chosen components can be used as a virtual API containing nothing but the code actually used in your application.
+With Bit you can create and model code components on a vritualized [Scope](https://teambit.github.io/bit/bit-scope.html), using them as a dynamic API made only of the components actually used in your application.

 Bit components can be reused in different contexts (repositories, micro-services, packages, etc.) without the overhead of configuring and maintaining multiple repos, packages and other tools for every few lines of code.